Nursing Baby To Sleep – It is Good Or Bad?

 Nursing Baby To Sleep Depending On Age

 The first time I was a new mom, I read and wanted to try the E.A.S.Y. method.
-If you haven't heard of it, it means Eat, Activity, Sleep, You time.
-The point is to have the baby first eating, then playing, then sleeping and thereby mom will find You time.
-Sounds great, doesn't it.
-Only it doesn't work!
-At least not for me.
+If you haven’t heard of it, it means Eat, Activity, Sleep, You time.
+The point is to have the baby first eating, then playing, then sleeping and thereby mom will find You time – time for herself.
+Sounds great, doesn’t it!?
+Only it doesn’t work!
+At least it didn’t work for me.

 Young babies fall asleep at the breast while eating.
 And when they wake up, they tend to be hungry too.
 This is completely natural, since they grow at the speed of light and have really tiny tummies.